amdg/amdg/README.md

 - 🌱 I’m currently learning [Svelte] and [Typescript].
 - 💬 Ask me about cloud architecture, infrastructure as code, and setting up a development environment in Windows.
+- ⚡ Yes, Windows is a perfectly acceptable development environment in 2020 (and has been for some time).

 [svelte]: https://svelte.dev/
 [typescript]: https://www.typescriptlang.org/